 In the late summer of 1992, after taking part in the Crested Butte Chamber Music Festival (Colorado) Peter Sanders returned to Vermont and his family's summer home in the Randolph area.
-At that time, Chandler Music Hall was not getting the performance use it deserved as one of Vermont's premiere concert venues.
-After some discussion with his mother (who had the festival idea,) he was guided to speak with Laura Morris, at Chandler.
+At that time, Chandler Center for the Arts was not getting the performance use it deserved as one of Vermont's premiere concert venues.
+After some discussion with his mother (who had the festival idea), he was guided to speak with Executive Director Laura Morris, at Chandler.
 Following some back and forth negotiations and under the umbrella of the A. B. Chandler Cultural Foundation, the Central Vermont Chamber Music Festival was created and season number one was presented in 1993.

 August 1993 was a highly successful and critically acclaimed first season.
 The CVCMF applied for its own not-for-profit 501(c)(3) status in early 1994 which was granted.
 Originally very much a family run festival, the CVCMF has grown over the years.
 The Randolph area community has been very supportive and now assists with the production of an interesting variety of concerts including world-class chamber performances, an annual children's concert, a variety of radio performances and two open rehearsals.
 Spring concerts have become a tradition at the Three Stallion Inn in Randolph with presentations by string ensembles to consistently sold-out houses.
 Festival musicians also give a special annual concert at the local high school which is always enjoyed by students, faculty and performers alike.